 Government Computer News (GCN) recently carried a story on the difficulties experienced with, "Performance-Based Contracting", which has been made part of the Federal Acquisition Regulation (FAR) in an attempt to pre-establish at contract award those discrete outcomes that determine if and when a contractor will be paid.

 Interestingly enough, the article splits the blame for the difficulties right down the middle, stating the government typically has problems defining what it wants as an end product or outcome and looks to contractors to define it for them.
-More than willing to do so, the contactors detail specific end products or outcomes, set schedule milestones and submit competitive proposals.
+More than willing to do so, the contractors detail specific end products or outcomes, set schedule milestones and submit competitive proposals.

 The winner is selected based on what the government thinks it needs at the time to fulfill its requirement and a contract is negotiated.
 Once underway, the government decides it wants something else (usually a management-by-government committee phenomena with a contractor growing his product or service by offering lots of options).
 The resulting change of contract scope invalidates the original price and schedule, so a whole new round of proposals and negotiations must occur with the winner while the losers watch something totally different evolve than that for which they competed.
 The clock keeps ticking and the winner keeps getting his monthly bill paid based on incurred cost or progress payments.
-The link to the GCN article is below:

 The present state of the economy will not allow the aforementioned to continue.
 Government agencies are now hard pressed to insure the most "Bang for the Buck".
 It is in the long term interests of astute contractors to assist in that endeavor.
 The only way to achieve such an objective is through sound technical, cost and schedule contract definition via an iterative process of baseline management and control.
 This article will address that process.